Multibit-Legacy/multibit-hd/mbhd-brit/src/main/doc/Overview-of-BRIT.md

 where `G()` is the EC generator function for the Bitcoin curve.

-The `redeemer.EC.public` is stored directly in the PGP public key in the `Comment` field as a hex string.
+The `redeemer.EC.public` is stored directly in the PGP public key in the `Comment` field as a hexadecimal string.
 This is done at construction time of the PGP keypair.

 The individuals who want to redeem bitcoin creates multiple instances of this dataset.
 You might have, say, 4 separate individuals who wish to redeem, each of which creates 5 sets of this data creating a total of 20 Redeemers.

 For each set of data above redeemer also notes the `redeemer.identifier`.
-This is `uid` of the `redeemer.PGP.public` PGP keypair that will be used to encrypt the Redeemer's secrets.
+This is public key identifier of the `redeemer.PGP.public` PGP keypair that will be used to encrypt the Redeemer's secrets.
+It is a hexadecimal string such as `9DA84ADF`.

 #### 3. Redeemer distributes keys

 The Redeemer copies the `redeemer.PGP.public` (which contains the `redeemer.EC.public` in the `Comment` field) to wherever the Matcher service is running.
+This can be done for all a Redeemer's PGP keys at once by performing an export from the Redeemer's keyring so there is a single file to copy for each Redeemer.

-The Matcher imports the `redeemer.PGP.public` keys into their keyring so later use.
+The Matcher imports the `redeemer.PGP.public` keys into their public keyring for later use.
-The Matcher notes the `redeemer.identifier` from the `redeemer.PGP.public` (This is the PGP keypair `uid` field).
+The Matcher notes the `redeemer.identifier` from the `redeemer.PGP.public`.
+(This is public key identifier of the `redeemer.PGP.public` PGP keypair).

 The Matcher now waits until a Payer is introduced to it.
 This is done when the user first uses the installed client software.